cmkhetwal/aws-learning/day2.md

 organisation accounts : https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html

-for this we join many aws accounts to single master account this can be used like if our finance departments wants to clear all payments for our 100 aws account, they do not want to login to each account and pay the payment. so here they will login once in master then access all other accounts within this account
+for this we join many aws accounts to single master account this can be used like if our finance departments wants to clear all payments for our 100 aws account, they do not want to login to each account and pay the payment so here they will login once in master then access all other accounts within this account

-for this first login to devops account using iam user iamadmin then go to aws organizations select existing aws account add prod account id and send invite
+for this first login to devops account using iam user iamadmin then go to aws organizations select add existing aws account add prod account id in AWS Account name and send invite to email address associated with that account IAM Role will be auto coming as OrganizationAccountAccessRole

-then go to prod aws account and go to aws organizations accept the invitation then go to iam and create role for aws account with full administrator access in the role add account id of devops account and permission to full administrator
+then go to prod aws account and go to aws organizations accept the invitation then go to iam of prod aws and create role for devops aws account with full administrator access in the role add account id of devops account and permission to full administrator

 now go back to iamadmin account of devops/master aws account